LoneDev6/GarageDoor/README.md

 - Game textures injection

 ### How to install
-- Download this repo
+- Download this repo .zip and the last .zip file from releases
-- Paste the content into your Garage installation folder
+- Paste both .zip files contents into your Garage installation folder
 - Start the game

 Note: if you don't want to try the experimental textures translation (that can lead to crashes) don't copy and paste the `dir_data` folder